Panzer 35(t): Romania

 Romania ordered 126 of the tanks on 14 August 1936 as the R-2 and received the first 15, which had been diverted from the Czech order, in April–May 1937 to display in a parade.
 They suffered from numerous teething problems and the Romanians put a hold on production until these issues were resolved.
-The constantly changing Romanian demands didn't help the situation, but they refused to accept any vehicles until trials were conducted in Romania.
+The constantly changing Romanian demands did not help the situation, but they refused to accept any vehicles until trials were conducted in Romania.
 Three R-2s were shipped to Romania on 12 July 1938 for the trials, but Skoda knew which one would be chosen and prepared the vehicle well and it passed all tests.
 After disassembly and checks of the trial tank were completed, the Romanian commission approved the design on 23 August.
 In the meantime, the initial batch was returned to Skoda to be upgraded to current standards on 28 July.
 Shipments to Romania began on 1 September with 27 shipped before the Munich Crisis forced the Czechs to hold all remaining tanks in case they were needed.
 5 finished tanks and six almost-finished tanks were appropriated and shipped to Slovakia although they were quickly returned after the Munich Agreement was signed.
 The last shipment departed on 22 February 1939.

 The R-2s were assigned to the 1st Armoured Regiment of the 1st Armoured Division where they participated in Operation Barbarossa.
 The division was withdrawn from combat after the Battle of Odessa in 1941.
 At the start of 1942, 40 tanks were sent to Pilsen for overhaul while 50 more were repaired in Ploiești.
 The division returned to the front on 29 August 1942 with 109 R-2s.
 By the eve of the Soviet Stalingrad Counter-offensive on 19 November the division could only muster 84 serviceable R-2s with as many as 37 unserviceable tanks stationed in the rear.
 The division was on the outer edges of the Stalingrad Pocket, but managed to break through the western wing of the encirclement, although 77 R-2s were lost in the process.
-Only about a third of these were destroyed by the Soviets, the rest were either abandoned or broke down and couldn't be recovered.
+Only about a third of these were destroyed by the Soviets, the rest were either abandoned or broke down and could not be recovered.
 One R-2 arrived from Romania during December as a reinforcement.
 The 1st Armored Division was ordered home in early January 1943.